matthewmcampbell/ebuy/README.md

 2. Remove stop words like 'a' or 'that'
 3. Lemmatize each word: 'ran' -> 'run'

 With all the text cleaned up, we then focus in on the words that show up enough to be worth calling  a feature, but not so frequently that it doesn't tell us anything about the listing.
 The specific criterion I selected was words, specifically 2-gram word combinations, with a **document frequency** in the range [0.02, 0.65].
-This produced approximately 250 unique word features, which were then filled with counts of each word on a per-listing basis.
+This produced approximately 250 unique word features, which were then filled with counts (divided by document frequency for tf-idf) of each word on a per-listing basis.

 ## 4. Data Visualization
 Before any sort of modeling occurs, it is necessary to become more acquainted with the data at hand.
 Relevant visuals such as response (selling price) distribution, how response varies with particular features, and checks for multicollinearity are all captured in one, clean dashboard utilizing Streamlit.
 The more and more I use Streamlit, the more fond of it I become.
 See below for a sample screenshot.